-Gabrielle Nidus has been motivating students to excel as readers and writers and inspiring teachers to flourish as literacy leaders for over a decade in New York City and Chicago Public School and most recently is working in private schools in California.
+Gabrielle Nidus has been motivating students to excel as readers and writers and inspiring teachers to flourish as literacy leaders for over a decade in public and independent schools throughout New York City, Chicago Public School, and California.
 Her experience as a classroom teacher runs the gamut from early childhood education to high school.
 Gabrielle’s innovative lesson plans have been published by Scholastic and the Do Something Social Action Network.
 She has conducted numerous professional development workshops for educators across the country on improving student literacy at multiple levels.
 In her work as a computer integration consultant, she has enhanced classroom experiences with new technologies.

 Gabrielle Nidus holds a bachelor’s degree from Brown University.
 In addition, she has a master’s degree in English Education from Teachers College, Columbia University, and a master’s degree in Education, Communication, and Technology from New York University.